microsoft/pdb-rs/docs/pdb/msf.md

 modifications to a PDB file and only committing them with a single update to the PDB header file.

-> TODO: Specify this protocol.
-Not urgent, since we do not _modify_ PDBs
-> in-place currently.
+> TODO: expand on the commit protocol

 # Example - Big MSF